Alternative Payment Methods

 Note: The alternative payment flow is simulated in sandbox and doesn't reflect what is shown in production.

-To launch alternative payment methods into production, swap your sandbox credentials for your production credentials.
+To launch alternative payment methods into live, swap your sandbox credentials for your live credentials.

 Disable alternative payment methods